-Charles Borromeo's Catholic Reformation « Catholic Insight
+Charles Borromeo Leads the True Reformation « Catholic Insight

-The memorial of Saint Charles Borromeo (1538-1584) commemorates one of the great pillars – along with Saint Robert Bellarmine, Philip Neri and countless others – of what is unfortunately known as the ‘ Catholic Counter Reformation’, as though the Church were resisting the true reform of the revolutionaries Luther and Calvin and others.
+The memorial of Saint Charles Borromeo (1538-1584) commemorates one of the great pillars – along with Saint Robert Bellarmine, Philip Neri and countless others – of what is unfortunately known as the ‘ Catholic Counter Reformation’, as though the Church were resisting the ‘true reform’ of the revolutionaries Luther and Calvin and others, most of whom, with what level of knowledge and culpability known only to God, were apostate priests and heresiarchs bent on undermining the very foundations of Christendom.
+There was not much spirit of ecumenism in the 16th century; antagonisms ran deep, and would exacerbate later in the spiritual descendants and heirs of this debacle.

-But the true ‘Reformation’ was really nothing other than the vigorous response of the Catholic Church – lately grown complacent, complaisant and enervated in the luxury and worldliness of the renaissance – to the Protestant’s own reaction against this enervation, but which also included their throwing out much of Tradition and truth.
-Their hatred of the Mass is really something to behold, and makes one ponder.
+But the true ‘Reformation’ was really the vigorous response of the Catholic Church – grown complacent, complaisant and enervated in the luxury and worldliness of the renaissance – to the Protestant’s own reaction against this worldliness, and their their throwing out much of Tradition and truth.
+Luther and company’s hatred of the Sacrifice of the Mass is really something to behold, and makes one ponder.

-Charles in his relatively brief life filled more than most men in three lives.
+Charles – or Carlos, as he would have been known – in his relatively brief life filled more than most men in three lives.
 He was one of the rather rare good fruits of nepotism, being none other than the Pope’s nephew, from a noble family lineage.
-Said Pontiff, Pius IV, recognizing the qualities in the young Charles, then but 22 years old, appointed him a cardinal in 1560, and this back in the days when that office went along with much political power, riches, largesse, and, if one so desired, a life of ease and comfort, even scandal and vice.
+Said Pontiff, Pius IV, recognizing the qualities in the young Charles, then but 22 years old, appointed him a cardinal in 1560.
+This was back in the days when that office went along with much political power, riches, largesse, and, if one so desired, a life of ease and comfort, even scandal and vice.

-Numerous other nepotistic ‘cardinal-nephews’ had chosen to immerse themselves what the world might offer, but Charles chose the precise opposite, dedicating himself to his vocation with an extraordinary zeal to the true Reformation of the Church of Christ.
+Numerous other nepotistic ‘cardinal-nephews’ had chosen to immerse themselves in all of this, but Charles chose the precise opposite, dedicating himself to his sacerdotal and ecclesial vocation with an extraordinary zeal, and to the true Reformation of the Church of Christ.
 He promoted austerity and discipline amongst the clergy, as well as piety and learning, leading always by example.
-And it was Cardinal Borromeo who, almost by sheer force of his own will, intellect and holiness, brought the third session of the Council of Trent (1545 – 1563) to an admirable and glorious conclusion, which clarified and solidified the Church’s doctrine and practice.
+And it was Cardinal Borromeo who, almost by sheer force of his own will, intellect and holiness, brought the third and final session of the great Council of Trent (1545 – 1563) to an admirable and glorious conclusion, which clarified and solidified the Church’s doctrine and practice, right up to our modern era.

 Charles was ordained a priest in 1563 (cardinals up until quite recently could be, and sometime were, laymen), and was appointed Archbishop of Milan a year later, in 1564.
-The Protestants did have a point, for the Church was in many respects in a sorry state, with too many bishops, priests and religious living dissolute, if not outrights scandalous, lives.
-His reforms there met with much resistance, even an attempt on his life by some rebellious Franciscans.
-But Charles led by his own saintly example, putting into practical effect the reforms called for by the recently completed Tridentine Council – he was one of the primary authors of the Roman Catechism, and the main force behind the setting up of seminaries, with their disciplined formative and academic program for the training of future priests and bishops.- including the teaching of Saint Thomas Aquinas, still enforced by the Second Vatican Council, along with many other of his reforms.
+The Protestants did have a point, for the Church was in many respects in a sorry state, with too many bishops, priests and religious promoted too quickly, unprepared for their duties, and descending into dissolute, if not outright scandalous, lives.

+Not so Cardinal Borromeo: His reforms in Milan met with much resistance, even an attempt on his life by some rebellious Franciscans.
+But Charles led by his own saintly example, putting into practical effect the reforms called for by the Council – he was one of the primary authors of the Roman Catechism, and the main force behind the setting up of seminaries, with their disciplined formative and academic program for the training of future priests and bishops.
+It was Charles who insisted on the teaching of Saint Thomas Aquinas, still enforced by the Second Vatican Council.

-By his diplomacy and numerous writings, he influenced the Church in this tumultuous time, as well as world affairs, including the troubling state of the Church in England.
-Cardinal Charles carried out pictures of his fellow Cardinal, John Fisher, along with Thomas More, to whom he was greatly devoted.
-Edmund Campion, the great Jesuit and future martyr, stayed with Bishop Charles for eight days of prayer and conversation, before his fateful return to England.
+By his diplomacy and numerous writings, he helped guide the Church in this tumultuous time, not least the troubled state of the Church in England.
+Cardinal Charles carried about pictures of his fellow Cardinal, John Fisher, along with Thomas More, both recently martyred, to whom he was greatly devoted.
+Edmund Campion, the great Jesuit and future martyr, stayed with Bishop Borromeo for eight days of prayer and conversation, before his fateful return to England, and ultimate martyrdom.

-His advice to his priests stands in good stead for us all:
+The Cardinal’s advice to his priests stands in good stead for us all:

 Would you like me to teach you how to grow from virtue to virtue and how, if you are already recollected at prayer, you can be even more attentive next time, and so give God more pleasing worship?
 Listen, and I will tell you.
 If a tiny spark of God’s love already burns within you, do not expose it to the wind, for it may get blown out.
 Keep the stove tightly shut so that it will not lose its heat and grow cold.
 In other words, avoid distractions as well as you can.
 Stay quiet with God.
 Do not spend your time in useless chatter.